 Finally, if you have a child in your mainstream class who is experiencing difficulties in any area (academic, behaviour, social skills etc.), you will need to create a Classroom Support Plan.
 NEPS have a template available for this, and you can also purchase a sample completed plan and guide on how to create a CSP here.
 Children who attend the SET teacher will also need separate plans, and while the class teacher collaborates with the SET on these plans, the SET is responsible for completing them.

-Special Education Teachers and ASD Class Teachers
+Special Education Teachers and Autism Class Teachers

 Long term planning

-A SET/ ASD class teacher will need to complete an individual long-term plan for each child on their caseload/ in their class.
+A SET/ Autism class teacher will need to complete an individual long-term plan for each child on their caseload/ in their class.
 The same NEPS template that is used for Classroom Support Plans is used for School Support and School Support Plus.
 I have a comprehensive guide on how to complete long term planning for special ed. teachers, which you can download for free here.
 I also have sample completed School Support and School Support Plus plans here.
 Some schools still use an Individual Education Plan (IEP) format for children with a diagnosis.
-This is acceptable and I have an IEP template and sample plan available here.
+This is acceptable and I have a free IEP template and sample plan available here.

 Any child who also receives SNA support will need something called a Personal Pupil Plan (PPP).
 This is usually completed by the child’s SNA, SET and class teacher.
 I have a template and sample PPP available here.